Abin-Shaji-Thomas/Phishing-Link-Detection/README.md

    ```
 2. **Enter a URL** in the input box
 3. **Click 'Check URL'** to analyze
-4. The tool will display whether the URL is safe or suspicious
+4. The tool will display whether the URL is safe or suspicious.